Critical asymptotic behaviour in the SIR model: Introduction

 \section{{\bf Introduction}}

-In \cite{wkermack27}, Kermack and McKendrick proposed the SIR model with the purpose to analyze the spread of an infection.
+In \cite{wkermack27}, Kermack and McKendrick proposed the SIR model with the purpose to analyse the spread of an infection.
 This simple model is formulated for a population being divided into three parts, the susceptible class S, consisting of healthy people that might be infected, the infective class I, with infected individuals that can spread the disease to susceptibles, and the recovered class R, in which there are people that had been infectious but can no longer spread or catch the disease.
-The general model is given by the following system of ODE's
+The general model is described by the following system of ODE's

-where $\lambda$ and $\mu$ are positive constants and represent the contagious rate and the removal rate respectively.
-Since then, the dynamic behavior of \eqref{p85} has been widely discussed and applied in different contexts (we refer to \cite{Martcheva2015}, \cite{Mur01} and \cite {UZS13} for more details).
-The deterministic SIR model has been also extended to study stochastic epidemics models.
-Kurtz was the first to show in \cite{K70}, that, in a complete network, the fraction of nodes in each disease state converges in probability, for finite times, to the solution of \eqref{p85}, as the number of nodes goes to infinity.
-In \cite{lalley2009} and \cite{penrose1996}, the authors consider spatial variants of the stochastic SIR model, in which infectious contacts are limitated, with the same intensity, to individuals within a range.
+where $\lambda$ and $\mu$ are positive constants and represent the contagious rate and removal rate respectively.
+Since then several stochastic versions of the SIR model have been considered.
+In \cite{K70}, T. G. Kurtz shows that, in the mean field regime (i.e. under the assumption that each individual affects all the others with the same intensity), system \eqref{p85} arises as the limit in probability of a large population stochastic epidemic model.
+In \cite{lalley2009} and \cite{penrose1996}, instead, the authors consider spatial variants of the stochastic SIR model, in which infectious contacts are limited to individuals that are within a fixed range from the infected one.